learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 _But worry not!_

-That are plenty of replacements based on [Docker Machine](https://docs.docker.com/machine/) such as Docker Toolbox or minikube.
+That is plenty of replacements based on [Docker Machine](https://docs.docker.com/machine/) such as Docker Toolbox or minikube.

 The way Docker Machine works is simple: there's a virtual machine that runs Linux and Docker.
 And you connect from your host to the remote Docker daemon in that virtual machine.

-Minikube is the somehow one of most interesting virtual machine based on Docker Machine — _that's if you're into running Kubernetes clusters._
+Minikube is the somehow one of the most interesting virtual machine based on Docker Machine — _that's if you're into running Kubernetes clusters._

 In fact, minikube is a virtual machine that runs Docker **and** Kubernetes.
 It's usually used to run Kubernetes only, but you can use it to run Docker containers too.